 Support from a seasoned Hershey dog bite lawyer will make a big difference in the outcome of your claim.
-Beyond ensuring your case covers all the losses you’re eligible to seek recovery for, Ostroff Injury Law will help you navigate the legal roadblocks that might keep you from getting the compensation you deserve.
+Beyond ensuring your case covers all the losses you’re eligible to seek recovery for, Ostroff Godshall Injury and Accident Lawyers will help you navigate the legal roadblocks that might keep you from getting the compensation you deserve.

 Managing Partner Rich Godshall and the rest of our seasoned legal team have successfully represented countless injured victims like you across Pennsylvania.
 In a recent Lehigh County case, we won $375,000 for a client who required surgery for a broken hip after an attack by a pit bull.
 Let us put our experience to work for you.

 If a dog bites and injures you, Pennsylvania law holds the dog’s owner “strictly liable” for the cost of any medical care you must seek because of the incident.
 “Strict liability” means that it doesn’t matter how serious the injury was, whether the dog had a history of violent behavior, or even whether the owner did any specifically reckless or careless.
 The owner is still on the hook for your medical bills unless you were harassing the dog, trespassing, or doing something else illegal when the bite happened.